"...In a single day and night of misfortune, the island of Atlantis disappeared into the depths of the sea."

 - Early mentions of the nation of Alphatia, from the Dungeons & Dragons setting of Mystara, hinted that it was actually Atlantis.
 As Mystara's history was expanded upon in later game products, this connection was downplayed, but the continent of Alphatia eventually sank into the sea, nonetheless.

 - In Unknown Armies, Atlantis is discussed.
 The Global section of the book reveals that the oldest school of magic came from there.
-Though this is probably just a rumour.
-Other books suggest the rumour was started by the guy who founded the school around the time of World War One so he could dupe gullible acolytes with fake mythological prestige.
+Though this is probably just a rumor.
+Other books suggestthe rumor was started by the guy who founded the school around the time of World War One so he could dupe gullible acolytes with fake mythological prestige.
 Which isn't to say Atlantis actually existing is out of the question...

 - Pre-sinking Atlantis gets a full Fantasy Hero sourcebook from Hero Games.
 Post-sinking Atlantis appears in the Hidden Lands sourcebook for Champions.

 - Magic: The Gathering has Lord of Atlantis, the first merfolk lord printed.
-This was later retconned-Atlantis is now a merfolk colony called Etlan Shiis; "Atlantis" is the corrupted pronunciation used by the (human) Orvadians they traded with.
+This was later retconned; Atlantis is now a merfolk colony called Etlan Shiis, and "Atlantis" is the corrupted pronunciation used by the (human) Orvadians they traded with.

 - The 3.5 Dungeons & Dragons book 'Stormwrack' introduces a new player race in the Aventi, who hail from the sunken city of Aventus.